 In Their Own Words

 "I do my best to help students identify their strengths, then challenge themselves to work outside their comfort zone and collaborate.
-I have found a team-oriented approach to be a fast track to sustained success in the field of songwriting for film and TV.
+I have found a team-oriented approach to be a fast track to sustained success in the field of songwriting for film and TV, and music supervision.
 Not only can collaborations result in more successful creative endeavors, but each time a writing or production partner is pleased with the results, you will become a part of their network.
 This simple act of collaboration will lead to more opportunities for the student as an independent writer or as a willing partner in future projects."

 "Ultimately, what’s important to me is that students remain open to suggestions and open to new writing possibilities for the rest of their lives.
-This is a very fluid environment that we’re in and you can’t just hold to one approach or one set of tools.
+This is a very fluid environment that we’re in, and you can’t just hold to one approach or one set of tools.
 The only thing they should hold on to is doing the best work that they possibly can with the time that they have.
 That wins above everything else, and the rest will fall into place."